 Omnivorous Ability of Dogs

-Although dogs have a carnivorously geared digestive system, they are capable of digesting plant matter better than an obligate carnivore.
+Although dogs have a carnivorously geared digestive system, they are capable of digesting plant matter better than obligate carnivores.
 In modern dog diets, the ingredients are all ground and mixed, so they don’t have to struggle with the cellulose casing that you’d see on unprocessed plant material.

 Dogs can even survive on completely plant-based diets if that’s what you choose to feed.
 I’m sure you’ve noticed the rise in vegetarian and vegan dog foods hitting the market over the last 5-10 years.